hainayanda/CombineAsync/README.md

 ]
 ```

-Use it in your target as a `CombineAsync`
+Then, include it in your target:

 ```swift
  .target(